martinobarbino/Coding-Projects/README.md

 The directory entitled 'CS50x Projects' contains projects I did in CS50x, these were much smaller in scale.

-The directory entitled 'Java Programming 1' contains projects I did in my SPC Java Programming 1 course.
+The directory entitled 'Java Programming 1 Projects' contains projects I did in my SPC Java Programming 1 course.